rafaelmuttoni/next-auth-prisma/README.md

 `DATABASE_URL`

-Canonical URL of the website required for Next-auth.
+Canonical URL of the website required for NextAuth.

 `NEXTAUTH_URL`